-is believed to be a misnomer since this battle did not take place at the village of Talikota, but at a distance of approximately twenty-five miles south of it, on the banks of the river Krishna.
-The accounts of the Hindus which have survived till today call it the battle of Rakshasi - Tangadi and mention that it was thus called because it was fought between the two villages of Rakkasige and Tangadige, located on the north bank of the river Krishna where it merges with the river Malapahari.
+The name Talikota is believed to be a misnomer since this battle did not take place at the village of Talikota, but at a distance of approximately 25 miles south of it, on the banks of the River Krishna where it merges with the river Malapahari.
+Some call it the battle of Rakshasi - Tangadi because it was fought between these two villages.

-According to some historians, the defeat of the Vijayanagara army did not lead to any substantial political gains for the allied forces.
-Earlier, the Deccani Sultans had maintained a very efficient army because of a fear of a potential war at any time, but after this decisive battle of 1565 A.D., they became complacent and also quarrelled among themselves.
-This ultimately led to their demise at the hands of the Mughals of Delhi.
+According to historians, the greatest factor of the defeat of the Vijayanagar Empire was the betrayal of the Vijaynagara Army by the two Muslim commanders.
+They say, the defeat of the Vijayanagara army did not lead to any substantial political gains for the allied forces.
+Earlier, the Deccani Sultans had maintained a very efficient army because of a fear of a potential war at any time, but after this decisive battle of 1565 A.D., they became complacent and also quarreled among themselves.
+This ultimately led to their demise on the hands of the Mughals of Delhi.